-The opportunity for this pilot project arose in the fall of 2016.
-Again because of departmental compartmentalization, as a professor of (English) applied linguistics, I cannot teach courses in the French language or through the medium of French unless the Department of French negotiates my release from my home unit, the School of Linguistics.
-As a colleague's sabbatical created a curricular gap that justified the release, I was asked to teach a special topics course in French applied linguistics at the fourth-year level, and I developed FREN4414 Bilittératie: Recherches, Pratiques et Pédagogie (Biliteracy: Research, Practices, and Pedagogy).
+The opportunity for this pilot project arose in the fall of 2016 within my institution, an English-medium university in Ottawa, Canada's capital city.
+This university is located within a predominantly English-speaking part of the city and serves a mostly anglophone or English-dominant student population, but the proximity of Quebec less than six kilometers away and the central role of the federal service in the local economy make French quite present in the university's regional context.
+Again because of departmental compartmentalization, as a professor of (English) applied linguistics, I could not teach courses in the French language or through the medium of French unless the Department of French negotiated my release from my home unit, the School of Linguistics (I have since become cross-appointed in order to be able to teach in both English and French annually).
+As a colleague's sabbatical created a curricular gap that justified the release, I was asked to teach a special topics course in applied linguistics in French at the fourth-year level, and I developed FREN4414 Bilittératie: Recherches, Pratiques et Pédagogie (Biliteracy: Research, Practices, and Pedagogy).

 The main objective of the course was to draw on biliteracy research at the crossover of bilingual education, literacy, translation, and writing studies in order to help students develop biliteracy strategies adapted to their own contexts and needs.
 Specifically, the course encouraged the students not only to read about biliteracy but also to reflect on their own biliteracy practices and experiment with strategies for multi- and crosslingual writing in light of the readings and class discussion.
-From a theoretical standpoint, the course was informed by Tardy's (2009) integrated model of genre knowledge as reconceptualized within a biliteracy perspective (Gentil, 2011).
+From a theoretical standpoint, the course was informed by Christine Tardy's (2009) integrated model of genre knowledge as reconceptualized within a biliteracy perspective (Gentil, 2011).
 It was thus structured around different genres (notably, the assignments) and the four components of genre knowledge as identified by Tardy: content, formal, rhetorical, and process knowledge.